 The Lost Lagoon

-Taking time in the park, especially on a busy Sunday, gives a good taste of what it means to live in Vancouver.
+Exploring the park, especially on a busy Sunday, gives a good taste of what it means to live in Vancouver.
 The first thing you see is the Lost Lagoon, a tranquil lake that started life as a tidal inlet, and got its name because its water all but disappeared at low tide.
-Dozens of waterfowl species inhabit its shoreline.
-Just east are the pretty Rose Garden and Vancouver Rowing Club, before which stands a statue of Scottish poet Robbie Burns.
-From here you can follow the Seawall path all the way, or make a more modest loop past the totem poles and round Brockton Point.
-The nine poles here are mostly from Vancouver’s Alert Bay region and date to the 1920s, although some of them are loaned replacements, the originals having been moved to museums for preservation purposes.
+Dozens of feathered species inhabit its shoreline from great blue herons to urban bald eagles.
+You can find out more at the Stanley Park Ecology Society (w stanleyparkecology.ca) who have a small nature house on Lost Lagoon.
+To the northwest is the Cathedral Trail, which takes you through beautiful West Coast forest, and just east are the pretty Rose Garden and Vancouver Rowing Club, before which stands a statue of Scottish poet Robbie Burns.

 Ranked among North America’s best attractions of its kind, the Vancouver Aquarium is the park’s most popular destination.
 Home to over seventy thousand animals including penguins, sea otters and beluga whales, and with state-of-the-art exhibits, it is undergoing a major revitalization project to add a new entranceway, restaurant and larger galleries by 2014.